-Majella has her Certificate 3 in Childrens Services and works Full Time in our Leaping Frogs Room.
-Majella has her First Aid Certificate, Emergency Asthma Management, Anaphylaxis training.
-Majella has returned to study recently to work towards her Diploma in Childrens Services.
+Neashea has completed her Certificate 3 in Childrens Services.
+Neashea has her First Aid Certificate, Emergency Asthma Management, Anaphylaxis training.

 Ashley Joined our team in February 2017.
-Ashley has her Diploma in Children's Services and works full time in our Leaping Frogs Room.
+Ashley has her Diploma in Children's Services and works full time between our Brilliant Bees and Leaping Frogs Room.
 Ashley has her First Aid Certificate, Emergency Asthma Management, Anaphylaxis training.